anufrievroman/limms-website/content/english/_index.md

 info:
   title: "Research topics"
   content: '
-Since 2023, the LIMMS direction has highlighted three general fields of applications in micro and nanotechnologies by proposing three specific research axes: Energy, Bio, Quantum and Molecular Technologies.
-For more information about research at LIMMS, [download LIMMS booklet 2024](/files/Booklet2024.pdf)
+Since 2023, the LIMMS direction has highlighted three general fields of applications in micro and nanotechnologies by proposing the research axes of Energy, Bio, Quantum and Molecular Technologies:

-<div style="position:relative;padding-top:0;width:100%;height:600px;"><iframe style="position:absolute;border:none;width:100%;height:100%;left:0;top:0;" src="https://online.fliphtml5.com/qonco/aixm/"  seamless="seamless" scrolling="no" frameborder="0" allowtransparency="true" allowfullscreen="true" ></iframe></div>

 </br>
 </br>
     {{< accordion "Energy" >}}

-    In Energy, LIMMS researchers have obtained world-class results in developing phononic crystals for heat focusing.
-LIMMS technologies are at the cutting edge regarding thermoelectric micro-devices and have confirmed new concepts in thermionic cooling.
-Interface research programs are also set to find solutions to power the Internet of Things (IoT) based on energy harvesters integrated with Smart MEMS devices."
+    In the Energy research axis, LIMMS researchers have obtained world-class results in developing phononic crystals for heat guiding and focusing.
+Technologies developed at LIMMS are at the cutting edge of thermoelectric micro-devices and have confirmed new concepts in thermionic cooling.
+Interface research programs are also set to find solutions to power the internet of things based on energy harvesters integrated with Smart MEMS devices.
     {{< /accordion >}}

     {{< accordion "Quantum and Molecular Technologies" >}}